aephy14/luma-email-worker1/README.md

    npx wrangler deploy
    ```

-Don't forget to wipe and walk the dog and clean behind your ears
+Don't forget to wipe and walk the dog and clean behind your ears and all the others